• Skip to secondary menu

 I am going to pretty much show the pictures of the trim and offer any helpful tips I may have, and you can download the plans if you want to see exact measurements!

-I attached the run to the wall before completing the trim work, you can do it whichever way you want, I just wanted to be able to trim around it without being perfectly precise in my measurements!
+I attached the run to the wall of the chicken coop before completing the trim work, you can do it whichever way you want, I just wanted to be able to trim around it without being perfectly precise in my measurements!

-I framed around the opening of course and then added the run to complete the trim.
+I framed around the opening of course and then added the run to be able to complete the trim.

 DIY Chicken Coop Plans

-If you need the chicken coop run plans, get them here: DIY CHICKEN COOP RUN
+If you need the plans for chicken coop run, get them here: DIY CHICKEN COOP RUN

-After attaching the run, I added trim to cover any plywood seams!
+After attaching the run to the chicken coop, I added trim to cover any plywood seams!

 DIY Chicken Coop Plans